 The Kennel Club has approved a new official DNA testing scheme

-To find out which laboratories the Kennel Club is able to record
+The laboratories that the Kennel Club is able to record results

-Club, please refer to the worldwide DNA testing list at
+from can be found by referring to its worldwide DNA testing list at

 Caroline Kisko, Kennel Club Secretary, said: "The Kennel Club is